stugotech/serene/README.md

   * `query` - an object representing the parsed querystring
   * `body` - an object representing the parsed request body
   * `id` - the ID of the object the request is for
+  * `headers` - the HTTP headers of the request, as a hash
+  * `cookies` - the cookies for the request, as a hash

 ## Why "Serene"?